DevExpress/devextreme-documentation/concepts/05 Widgets/List/03 Data Binding/20 Custom Sources.md

         totalCount: 100
     }

 If the **List** allows the user to [delete items](/concepts/05%20Widgets/List/35%20Item%20Deletion '/Documentation/Guide/Widgets/List/Item_Deletion/'), the **CustomStore** must implement the [remove](/api-reference/30%20Data%20Layer/CustomStore/1%20Configuration/remove.md '/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#remove') operation as well.
-Below is a generalized configuration of the **CustomStore** for the **List** widget.
+Below is a generalized configuration of the **CustomStore** for the **List** UI component.

 ---
 ##### jQuery